Cubs’ Cole Hamels leaves after 1 inning vs Reds

-CINCINNATI (AP) — Left-hander Cole Hamels left after only one inning against the Cincinnati Reds on Friday night, the latest blow to a Chicago Cubs rotation already missing Kyle Hendricks.
+CINCINNATI (AP) — Left-hander Cole Hamels was pulled after only one inning against the Cincinnati Reds on Friday night because of discomfort in his side, the latest blow to a Chicago Cubs rotation already missing Kyle Hendricks.

 Hamels struggled with his control, throwing 22 pitches.
 He gave up two singles, a walk and a run in the inning.
-There was no immediate word about his condition.
+He left after trying to warm up for the second inning.

 It was a huge break for the last-place Reds.
 Hamels was 11-1 in 17 career starts against Cincinnati.